 After cleaning, the dentist will take upper and lower jaw impressions and send them to the lab.
 The lab technician will make models from these impressions using a hard, stone-like material.
 From these models, we check the height and position of your teeth and decide what type of dental crown to make and what materials to use.
 The dentists will explain the findings and options to you.

 In the next visit, we may numb the tooth.
 Local anaesthesia is not necessary if the tooth is root-filled.
 The dentist then prepares the tooth for the crown.
 This involves shaving the tooth on the chewing surface to get the right height.
-They may also cut the sides, either up to the gum margin or above the gum line.
+They may also shave the sides, either closer to the gum margin or above the gum line.
 Sometimes they’ll add more filling material to build the tooth up.

 Once the dentist finishes the preparation, they take an impression of the prepared area.
 The lab technician uses the mould to make the porcelain crown.
 We may prepare a temporary crown and temporarily glue it to the tooth until the permanent porcelain crown arrives from the lab.